-Welcome to the Graduate Program in Kinesiology at WIU
+Welcome to the Kinesiology

-- Exercise science
+- Exercise Physiology

-- Sport and exercise psychology
+- Sport and Exercise Psychology

-A Master of Science degree in Kinesiology can lead to a wide variety of career choices such as cardiac rehabilitation; corporate, public, and private health and fitness training; university or public school teaching/coaching; research; adapted physical education; strength and conditioning; personal training; and sport psychology.
+A Master of Science degree in Kinesiology can lead to a wide variety of career choices such as cardiac rehabilitation; corporate, public, and private health and fitness training; university or public school teaching/coaching; research; strength and conditioning; personal training; and sport psychology.
 Many graduates complete certification requirements through the American College of Sports Medicine, National Aerobics and Fitness Trainer's Association, National Strength and Conditioning Association, and USA Weightlifting.

 Courses are taught by faculty members who hold degrees earned from universities across the United States and who are actively engaged in scholarship activities such as writing books and book chapters, conducting research, and making scholarly presentations at professional conferences.
 Some of the faculty members hold certifications offered through the American College of Sports Medicine (ACSM) and the National Strength and Conditioning Association (NSCA).